Sushant-Chavan/coordination_oru/README.md

 The Experience based planning update to the coordination framework allows for storing the previous planning experiences into a database and reuse them during future planning.

 ### Updates:
-* Currently the Lightning and Thunder frameworks provided by OMPL have been implemented for the ReedsSheppCarPlanner.
+* Currently the Lightning and Thunder frameworks provided by OMPL have been implemented in the ```OmplPlanner``` package.
-* Two new test cases have been added to simulate a narrow corridor and H-BRS university layout.
+* Many new test cases have been added to test the frameworks in the BRSU and Agaplesion hospital scenarios
 * The RViz visualization has been fixed to show the map published on the /map topic
 * A graph visualization tool has been developed to display the experiences stored in the databases
+* A script has been added to automatically generate training dataset to bootstrap the planning frameworks with prior experiences
+* A script has been added to train the frameworks using the training datasets

 ### Dependencies:
 * **OMPL 1.4.2** - Installation instructions can be found <a href="http://ompl.kavrakilab.org/installation.html">here</a>.
 Generation of python bindings takes a lot of time (several hours).
 Since we do not need python bindings, install OMPL without bindings for faster build.